digidem/multi-core-indexer/README.md

 Add a hypercore to the indexer.
 Must have the same value encoding as other hypercores already in the indexer.

+### indexer.removeCoreAndUnlinkIndexStorage(core)

+#### core

+_Required_\
+Type: `Hypercore`

+Remove a core from being indexed and unlink its storage.
+To be clear, this destroys the index's storage and doesn't touch the Hypercore's storage.

+If the core is not being indexed (or was previously removed), this is a no-op.

 ### indexer.close()

 Stop the indexer and flush index state to storage.
 This will not close the